 Beat the eggs with the salt and pepper.
 Set aside.

-Pour the eggs on top and gently stir.
+Pour the eggs on top of the onions and chorizo and gently stir.

-Let the bottom set, and gently lift the edges to allow liquid eggs to go to the bottom and cook faster.
+Let the bottom of the omelet set, then gently lift the edges to allow liquid eggs to go to the bottom and cook faster.

 Carefully flip the omelet.
-Top with the cheddar, fold, and serve.
+Top it with the cheddar, fold, and serve.

 How do you flip an omelet?